 This program focuses on artist books, book art, and contemporary artistic publishing practices.
 It emphasizes a mixed media approach that embraces the book as a naturally interdisciplinary space for artistic exploration.

 The ceramics program challenges students to understand and define their place in the work through an art-making experience with an emphasis on contemporary sculpture.

-Painting and drawing courses develop students' ideas by exploring different painting techniques and media through demonstration, investigation and experimentation.
+Painting courses develop students' ideas by exploring different painting techniques and media through demonstration, investigation and experimentation.